 First and foremost, you can provide for your family’s future.
 Your estate plan will ensure that you and your family are properly cared for in the event of disability or incapacity.
-You will protect your family’s financial future according to your wishes while reducing death taxes.
+I can draft an estate plan that will protect your family’s financial future according to your wishes while reducing death taxes.
 You will also avoid the costly and public probate process, allowing your estate to be distributed privately.
-Also, you prevent the emotional trauma of family members competing to make decisions about you and your estate after you are gone.
+Finally, you prevent the emotional trauma of family members competing to make decisions about you and your estate after you are gone.

 - Can’t I do a will myself?

 Sure.
-But only the expertise applied by an attorney to your estate plan will ensure that your assets are protected, your health care decisions in the event of incapacity are as you desire, and your final wishes are carried out after your death.
-A will is required to be administered through the costly, lengthy, and public probate process.
-A will also does not employ the tax avoidance strategies of a carefully crafted estate plan.
-A will you prepare by yourself will probably result in substantial and costly litigation upon your death and the failure of your wishes to be carried out.
+But only the expertise applied by an attorney to your estate plan will ensure that your assets are fully protected, that your health care decisions in the event of incapacity are as you desire, and that your final wishes are carried out after your death.

 Actor James Gandolfini lost $30 million of a $70 million estate to taxes because he only had a will!
 Read here.

 Musician Prince didn’t even have a will.
 His estate will now be distributed publicly and lawyers will be paid far in excess of what an estate plan would have cost.
 Read here.

 - What is a conservatorship?

 A conservatorship is a procedure by which the court appoints an agent to manage a person’s affairs when he or she has lost the capacity to do so.
 I can prepare your estate plan to avoid this costly and time consuming procedure so that you plan by whom and how your health and financial decisions are made.
 If, however, your loved one has already lost the capacity to care for him or herself, I can petition the court to establish a conservatorship so that you can make the proper decisions on your loved one’s behalf.